joeatwork/forever-video/README.md

 $ cargo build
 ```

-The build depends on a local install of libx264 and librtmp.
+The build depends on a local install of libx264 and libavformat.

 The libx264 build, in particular, assumes version 155 of the library, and will fail to build on other versions.